audeering/audonnx/docs/usage.rst

 ---------------

 So far,
+we have used
+:class:`opensmile.Smile`
-we have used OpenSMILE_ as feature extractor.
+as feature extractor.
-It derives from audobject_
+It derives from
+:class:`audobject.Object`
 and is therefore serializable by default.
 However,
 using